arfc/saltproc/doc/userguide/input.rst

 Serpent2
 ~~~~~~~~
-The only additional parameter needed for Serpent2 coupling is
+Only two additional parameters are needed for Serpent2 coupling.
+The first is
-``template_input_file_path``, which is a path to a template input file.
-We
+:ref:`serpent_template_input_file_path_property`, which is a path to a template
-describe the structure of this file in :ref:`userguide_templates_serpent`.
+input file.
+We describe the structure of this file in :ref:`userguide_templates_serpent`.
+The second is :ref:`zaid_convention_property`, which is a string that tells SaltProc what
+convention to use for the ZAIDs of metastable isotopes.
+By default, SaltProc
+uses the ``mcnp`` convention.
 Let's
 assume that we name our template input file `template.serpent`:

 .. code-block:: json